HotPocketHPE/mhguide/README.md

 Sword and Shield is a quick and versatile weapon with fast attacks, high mobility, a shield, and the ability to use items while unsheathed.
 Adapt to any circumstance, and take advantage of monsters' weaknesses!

+While the main weakness of Sword and Shield is its short reach, this is more than made up for by its other capabilities.
+Quick attacks make element and status formidable options, shield bashes can build up KO on the head, and blocking with your shield offers a powerful emergency defense.

+While guarding, you can use items!
+This can either be used defensively, such as getting a quick Potion off in the heat of battle, or offensively, such as nailing an airborne monster with a Flash Bomb just as it takes to the skies.

 ## Dual Blades

 Dual Blades (also called Dual Swords) is an offensive tornado with quick attacks, quick movement, and a powerful Demon Mode that drains stamina.
 Keep up with even the fastest monsters, and unleash Demon Mode at opportune times to wreak havoc!